Ophioglossum vulgatum

 Ophioglossum vulgatum, commonly known as adder's-tongue, southern adder's-tongue or adder's-tongue fern, is a species of fern in the family Ophioglossaceae.

 The chloroplast genome was reported to have a size of 138,562 base pairs.

 Description

-Ophioglossum vulgatum is a perennial species.
-The plant grows from a rhizome base to 10–20 cm tall (rarely to 30 cm).
-It consists of a two-part frond, separated into a 4-12 cm rounded diamond-shaped leaf sheath and narrow branchless spore-bearing spike.
+In common with other ferns, Ophioglossum vulgatum is a perennial species of vascular plant.
+The plant grows from a rhizome base to tall (rarely to 30 cm).
+It consists of a two-part frond, separated into a rounded diamond-shaped leaf sheath and narrow branchless spore-bearing spike.
 Leaf fronds are ovate in shape and possess smooth toothless lobes.
-The spike has around 10-40 segments on each side.
+The spike has around 10–40 segments on each side.

 Distribution

 It is native to many regions with a wide scattered distribution: throughout temperate through tropical Africa and throughout the temperate Northern Hemisphere in Europe, northeastern North America, temperate Asia, and Eurasia.